New to the Little Red Dot? Fill up your fridge with our guide to Singapore's best supermarkets - from affordable

 ATTENTION SHOPPERS: The bakery at Tanglin MarketPlace really is amazing: we’ve made special trips there just for the ‘rusti’ bread (not a typo).
 You’ll also find wholemeal organic pita bread and addictive pain au chocolat!

-Meidi-Ya: Best for when you want to make supermarket shopping a bit of a treat
+Best for: When you want to make supermarket shopping a bit of a treat

-Meidi-Ya may only have one store here on the Little Red Dot (located in Great World City), but what a store it is!
+Meidi-Ya may only have two stores here on the Little Red Dot (located in Great World and Millenia Walk), but what a store it is!
 For starters, it remains the only supermarket here that sells Marmite crisps… But aside from a fab stockpile of goodies from the UK, it also has a huge variety of fresh food imported directly from Japan.
 High-quality products are the name of the game here, but be prepared to part with a fair few $$ when you get to the check-out!
 Online shopping is also available, which may be the way to go to prevent being lured into buying treats you don’t really need!

 Best for: People of all dietary requirements

 Ryan’s Grocery only sources high-quality natural food to suit people with specific dietary requirements, including lactose intolerance, gluten-free diets and nut allergies.
 If this sounds like you, you need to get this store on your supermarket shopping list stat, to stock your fridge with organic meats, gluten-free pastas, raw honey and spray-free veggies.
 We’re a huge fan of their Aussie butchery too, where you can buy some tasty cuts of meat for the barbie.

 Best for: Online supermarket shopping